 - maple glazed walnuts

 - Preheat the oven to 350 °F. Grease a 12-cup bundt pan.

-- In a large bowl, beat together the butter and brown sugar on medium speed, until light and fluffy.
+- Using a mixer, beat together the butter and brown sugar in a large bowl on medium speed, until light and fluffy.
 Add in the eggs, one at a time, followed by the maple syrup, milk, and vanilla.

 - Mix in the flour, baking powder, and salt, continuing to mix until no streaks of flour remain.
 Stir in the chopped walnuts by hand.

 - Pour the batter into the prepared bundt pan, spreading evenly with a spatula.
 Bake for 40 minutes, or until a tester inserted into the center of the cake comes out clean.
 Cool in the pan for 15 minutes; then transfer to a cooling rack to cool completely.

 - To make the frosting, whisk together 1 cup of the confectioners sugar, the maple syrup, and vanilla extract.
 Add the additional half cup of sugar if a thicker frosting is desired.
 Spread the frosting on the cake and top with maple glazed walnuts.